aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/slicers/rendering-slicer/_index.md

             // Access first worksheet.
             const ws = wb.worksheets.get(0);

-            // Set the print area because we want to render slicer only. ws.pageSetup.printArea = "B15:E25";
+            // Set the print area because we want to render only the slicer. ws.pageSetup.printArea = "B15:E25";

-            // Specify image or print options, set one page per sheet and only area to true. const imgOpts = new ImageOrPrintOptions();
+            // Specify image or print options, set one page per sheet, and set onlyArea to true. const imgOpts = new ImageOrPrintOptions();
             imgOpts.horizontalResolution = 200;
             imgOpts.verticalResolution = 200;